German police accuse AfD lawmaker of incitement over anti-Muslim tweet

 Twitter also deleted a message by AfD member Alice Weidel in which she said German authorities wanted Germans to live with criminal mobs of migrants.

-The AfD won seats in the national parliament for the first time in September’s election, riding a wave of discontent over Chancellor Angela Merkel’s 2015 decision to let more than a million migrants and refugees, mostly Muslims, enter Germany.
+The AfD won seats in parliament for the first time in September, riding a wave of discontent against Chancellor Angela Merkel’s decision in 2015 to open Germany’s borders to more than a million asylum-seeking migrants.

-The AfD, which says Islam is incompatible with the German constitution, is now the third biggest party in the Bundestag lower house.
-It has upended German politics by stealing voters from Merkel’s conservatives and others, making coalition-building more difficult.
+The AfD, which says Islam is incompatible with the German constitution, is the third largest party in parliament.
+It has upended German politics by stealing voters from Merkel’s conservatives and the centre-left Social Democrats, making coalition building more difficult.

 AfD leaders reacted angrily to Twitter’s decision to delete the two postings under a new law passed by parliament in June that authorises fines of up to 50 million euros against social media networks if they don’t promptly remove hateful content.

-“The censorship law of (Justice Minister) Heiko Maas has already shown on the first day of the year its ability to curtail freedom of expression,” said AfD co-leader Alexander Gauland.
-“I urge every social media user to take action against such oppression by reposting the deleted comments again and again!”

-Additional reporting by Michael Nienaber and Hans-Edzard Busemann; Editing by Gareth Jones
+“The censorship law of (Justice Minister) Heiko Maas has already showed on the first day of the year its ability to curtail freedom of expression,” said AfD co-leader Alexander Gauland.
+“I call on every social media user to take action against such oppression by reposting the deleted comments again and again!”
+(Additional reporting by Hans-Edzard Busemann and Reuters TV; Editing by Peter Graff)